Baron-von-Riedesel/Jemm/Readme.txt

  - "Warning: no suitable page frame found, EMS functions limited."
    Most programs using EMS won't work without a page frame, so this warning should not be ignored.
-First step is to load Jemm from the command line, with the /V option to see why Jemm cannot find a 64 kB region to be used as page frame.
+To analyze the problem, a first step may be to load Jemm from the command line, with the /V option to see why it cannot find a 64 kB region to be used as page frame.
 Possible reasons are:
     - UMBPCI is used.
-Memory regions activated by UMBPCI are detected by Jemm and cannot be used for the Page Frame anymore.
+Memory regions activated by UMBPCI are detected by Jemm and hence won't be used for mapping the Page Frame.
     - BIOS marks 128 kB ( E0000-FFFFF ) as reserved in Int 15h, ax=E820h.
+    Using the video segment A000 as page frame is useful only for very specific applications and cannot be recommended.
+Using regions below A000 are even more problematic on machines with 640 kB conventional memory, since the address range is already "owned" by DOS.
     If it's not possible to make Jemm use a valid page frame, it should be setup with option NOEMS.

  - "Warning: EMS banking start too low, set to 0x1000."
    This warning only occurs if option B=xxxx has been used inappropriately.

  - "Warning: MIN has been reduced to n kB"
-   Warning occurs if the amount given for MIN exceeds avaiable free memory.
+   Warning occurs if the amount given for MIN exceeds available free memory.

  - "Warning: wanted DMA buffer size too large, set to 128 kB" Warning occurs if option D=nnn has been used with a value larger than